How to tell how much suction a vacuum cleaner has – and how to determine if it’s powerful enough for your home

 How is vacuum cleaner suction measured?

 To determine how much suction a vacuum cleaner has, you first need to understand how vacuum cleaner suction is measured.
-And while there are countless ways to do this, two measurements in particular are the most important: air watts (AW) and water lift.
+And there are two measurements to keep an eye on in this instance, and one bonus one.

 You should expect most vacuum cleaners to offer between 100-300AW in the UK and the rest of Europe.
 And with this level of suction power, most will be able to pick up dirt and debris in just one single pass.